Indigo De Souza

-Indigo De Souza is an American singer-songwriter from Asheville, North Carolina.
-Her most recent album, Any Shape You Take, was released in August 2021.
+Indigo De Souza (born July 1, 1997) is an American singer-songwriter from Spruce Pine, North Carolina.
+Her third album, All of This Will End, was released in April 2023.
+Her fourth album, Precipice, was released in July 2025.
 She has been noted for creating "intimate, anxious indie rock songs [that] wrangle with disappointment and relationship challenges," with personal and confessional lyrics.

+Early life

+De Souza was born in Danbury, Connecticut, where she lived until the age of seven.
+She then grew up in the conservative small town of Spruce Pine, North Carolina, where she and her artist mother, Kimberly Oberhammer, faced difficulty fitting in.
+De Souza's father is a Brazilian guitarist who was absent during much of her childhood.
+De Souza moved with her older sister to Asheville when she was 16.

 Career

-De Souza grew up in the conservative small town of Spruce Pine, North Carolina, where she and her artist mother faced difficulty fitting in.
-De Souza's father is a Brazilian guitarist who was absent during much of her childhood.
-Her family moved to Asheville during her teen years.
+2016–2020: Boys, Don't Cry Just Do, and I Love My Mom

 With encouragement from her mother, De Souza started making music at age 9, and began self-producing her own recordings in 2016.
 Her first release was an EP titled Boys that was recorded in a friend's garage, followed by another EP titled Don't Cry Just Do in 2017.
 She self-released her first full-length album, I Love My Mom, in June 2018.
 Saddle Creek Records discovered the album and gave it a proper release in 2021.
 The album gained notice from journalists for De Souza's lyrics on taboo topics.

+2021–2022: Any Shape You Take

 De Souza co-produced her second album, Any Shape You Take, with Brad Cook, who has also produced for Bon Iver and Waxahatchee.
 The album was released in August 2021, and was noted for De Souza's emotional singing and her mastery of several different musical styles.
+The cover of the album features an apocalyptic supermarket overgrown with greenery, and is painted by De Souza's mother.
+On the song "Real Pain", De Souza included recordings of crowdsourced screams in the chorus, which she explained as "a representation of the idea that, no matter how separate our brains are, we all experience pain in such immense ways throughout our lives, and how that connects us".
+She noted the idea of personal change and growth as a central theme in the album.

 De Souza toured with a full band featuring Dexter Webb (guitar), Zack Kardon (bass), and Avery Sullivan (drums).
 She also formed a neo soul side project called Icky Bricketts with Ethan Baechtold.

-In February 2023, De Souza announced via social media that her next album All of This Will End would release in April of that year.
-The announcement was paired with the release of a single called "Younger & Dumber" that same day.